BrazenCloud/Actions/powershell/RunCommand/README.md

 <!-- region Generated -->
-# powershell:meta:RunCommand
+# powershell:RunCommand

-Runs a PowerShell Command
+Runs a PowerShell Command, designed to work with Invoke-RwPowerShellCommand from the SDK.

 ## Metadata